Simple Electronics for STEM Education

 the easy paper circuit with an LED connected to it.

 Step 2: Attach the LED legs to the circuit using strips of conductive tape.
-Make sure the LED has the correct orientation (long leg down).
+Make sure the LED has the correct orientation.

 Important: LED legs should be placed on top of the conductive tape from step 1.